 Laura is a passionate advocate for people with lived experience.
 Having grown up in Cornwall undiagnosed autistic and ADHD, she ensures no-one feels excluded for their differences in learning and communication styles.

-Having worked for over ten years in marketing, Laura is data-driven and has a keen eye on analytics and impact.
-She volunteers for Georgia's Voice - a suicide prevention charity for young women, and enjoys seeing people recognise the positive contribution they make.
+Working for over ten years in marketing, Laura is data-driven and has a keen eye on analytics and leads on SEO.
+She volunteers for Georgia’s Voice – a suicide prevention charity for young women, and enjoys seeing people recognise the positive contribution they make.

 Out of work time, Laura spends a lot of time beachcombing, open-water swimming and giving time to people in community groups.